 In Australia, I felt safe, being away from the reminder of what happened during the Ebola epidemic.
 (Participant 58)

-The positive EVD induced behavior change enhanced their compliance with infection prevention and control procedures in Victoria- Australia.
-Such changes included staying home and observing constant lockdown during the COVID-19 pandemic in Australia.
-The following participants explained the influences the EVD had on them:
+positive EVD induced behavioral change enhanced their compliance with infection prevention and control procedures in Victoria, Australia.
+Such changes included staying home and observing a constant lockdown during the COVID-19 pandemic in Australia.
+The following participants explained the influences of EVD on them:

 ..I always disseminate information pertaining to any outbreak of sickness to my family as quick as possible(pause) and information dissemination yes.
 (Participant 008)